jmcantrell/arch-bootstrap/README.md

 Additionally, it will do the following:

-- Mount the current directory on the host system at `/mnt/bootstrap` on the live system
+- Mount `$PWD` on the host system at `/mnt/bootstrap` on the live system
-- Mount `/var/cache/bootstrap/repo` on the host system at `/mnt/packages` on the live system and [configure offline installation](#offline-installation)
+- Mount `/var/cache/bootstrap/repo` on the host system at `/mnt/packages` on the live system
+- Configure [offline installation](#offline-installation) for `/mnt/packages`
-- Forward TCP port `60022` (or argument to option `-p`) on the host system to TCP port `22` on the virtual machine
+- Forward TCP port `60022` on the host system to port `22` on the virtual machine
-- Allow SSH connections over vsock at client id `42` (or argument to option `-c`)
+- Allow SSH connections over vsock at client id `42`

 To create a virtual machine with the default settings (only the installation disk set):